Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Connecting Flights and Through Check-in

 Air India Express offers single-PNR connections to parent Air India flights on select routes, allowing baggage to transfer through to the final destination without re-check (Air India Express, 2025).
-Roughly 18% of Express international bookings now connect onward via Delhi or Mumbai hubs.
+Delhi and Mumbai are the two hubs where most of these onward connections happen.

 What through check-in covers

-• Single PNR booking covering both Express + Air India segments
+- Single PNR booking covering both Express and Air India segments

 Separate-ticket warning

-We’ve observed that travelers consolidating Kochi-Delhi-London or Hyderabad-Mumbai-New York connections on single PNRs save an average of 2.5 hours at the connecting hub and avoid a 14% rate of missed onward flights seen on separate-ticket itineraries.
+Travellers consolidating Kochi-Delhi-London or Hyderabad-Mumbai-New York connections on single PNRs tend to save time at the connecting hub and are less likely to miss onward flights than those on separate-ticket itineraries.

 Baggage Compensation for Lost or Damaged Bags